adzaria/hook-for-react-use-fetch/README.md

 # hook-for-react-use-fetch

-A react hook to fetch and handle fetched data
+An easy to use react hook to handle data fetching, fetching status, and fetching events